carloscabo/colz/README.md

     color1.setSat(35);     // Update Saturation
     color1.setAlpha(0.88); // Update alpha

+You can get a random color using

+    c1 = colz.randomColor(); // Return colz.Color object

 Any of the colorspaces have an "toString" method to ease its usage in CSS / HTML5 Canvas projects.

     color1.rgb.toString();  // "rgb(0,114,188)"